Checkpoint inhibitor: CISH

 More recently, CISH (cytokine-inducible SH2-containing protein), another molecule with ubiquitin ligase activity, was found to be induced by T cell receptor ligation (TCR) and negatively regulate it by targeting the critical signaling intermediate PLC-gamma-1 for degradation.
 The deletion of CISH in effector T cells has been shown to dramatically augment TCR signaling and subsequent effector cytokine release, proliferation and survival.
 The adoptive transfer of tumor-specific effector T cells knocked out or knocked down for CISH resulted in a significant increase in functional avidity and long-term tumor immunity.
 Surprisingly there was no changes in activity of Cish's purported target, STAT5.
 CISH knock out in T cells increased PD-1 expression and the adoptive transfer of CISH knock out T cells synergistically combined with PD-1 antibody blockade resulting in durable tumor regression and survival in a preclinical animal model.
 Thus, Cish represents a new class of T-cell intrinsic immunologic checkpoints with the potential to radically enhance adoptive immunotherapies for cancer.

 Adverse effects

-Immunological adverse effects may be caused by checkpoint inhibitors.
+Immune-related adverse events may be caused by checkpoint inhibitors.
 Altering checkpoint inhibition can have diverse effects on most organ systems of the body.
 Colitis (inflammation of the colon) occurs commonly.
 The precise mechanism is unknown, but differs in some respects based on the molecule targeted.
+Thyroiditis with resulting hypothyroidism is a common Immune-related adverse event especially with use of combinations of different ICIs.
+The underlying mechanism of ICI induced thyroiditis may differ from other forms of thyroiditis.
+Hypophysitis seems to be more specific to CTLA-4 inhibitors.
 Infusion of checkpoint inhibitors has also been associated with acute seronegative myasthenia gravis.
 A lower incidence of hypothyroidism was observed in a trial of combined B cell depletion and immune checkpoint inhibitor treatment compared with studies of immune checkpoint inhibitor monotherapy.
 This holds promise for combining check point inhibitor therapy with immunosuppressive drugs to achieve anti-cancer effects with less toxicity.